NREL/FuelLib/docs/sourcecode.rst

 -------------------------

 - **docs:** directory containing the documentation source files
-- **examples:** directory containing example scripts that demonstrate how to use FuelLib
+- **tutorials:** directory containing example scripts that demonstrate how to use FuelLib

-    - ``ex_compositionPlots.py``: example script that generates composition plots for a given fuel
+    - ``compositionPlots.py``: example script that generates composition plots for a given fuel
-    - ``ex_hefaBlends.py``: example script that calculates properties of HEFA:Jet-A blends
+    - ``hefaBlends.py``: example script that calculates properties of HEFA:Jet-A blends
-    - ``ex_mixtureProperties.py``: validation script that calculates properties of single component fuels and mixture properties of multicomponent fuels.
+    - ``mixtureProperties.py``: validation script that calculates properties of single component fuels and mixture properties of multicomponent fuels.
 - ``Export4Pele.py``: script that exports critical properties and initial mass fraction data for use in Pele simulations.
 - **fuelData:**
     - **gcData:** directory containing a collection of GCxGC compositional data by weight percentages